joakim/q/README.md

 queue.reset()
 ```

-Optionally, specify items to reset to:
+Optionally, specify an array of items to reset to:

 ```js
 queue.reset([1, 2, 3])